SandraT22/CapstoneProject/README.md

 *_12:40: Debug_
 *_12:45: Lunch_
 *_1:45: Debug_
 *_2:25: Continued with tutorial.
-Marker is no longer displaying and the inputs for location and destination are not displaying._
+Marker is no longer displaying and the inputs for location and destination are not displaying.
+Continue with tutorial and will try to debug at the end._
+*_3:45: Break_